 If you’ve never heard about this concept before, there’s no need to worry.
-Your lawyer from Thomas Law Offices can explain what a lien is and how it could impact your recovery.
+Your Chicago personal injury attorney from Thomas Law Offices can explain what a lien is and how it could impact your recovery.
 To understand how injury settlement liens work, let’s start by defining just what a lien is.

 What Is a Settlement Lien?

 When a third party, like an insurance company or hospital, is owed money after an accident where a personal injury claim is filed, the owed entity can use a lien to get their funds.
 A lien is a hold placed on money that has or will be awarded at the end of a personal injury claim—whether the resolution is through settlement or a court judgment.

 When a company has a lien against your settlement, they can take all or part of your compensation before you ever see it.
 You’ll know if a lien is being held over your settlement when you or your lawyer is served with a notice.